cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ## Firewall Rules

-**Podman** configures most of the **firewall rules** for us, and at this point, **Unbound** is already resolving nameservers.
-Any host on your network can now use the gateway as a DNS server.
-You can test this by running the following command and checking for a response:
+**Podman** has set up the ports specified in the `pod.yaml` file, and **Unbound** is now successfully resolving DNS queries for your gateway.
+Any device on your network can now use the gateway as its DNS server.
+You can verify this by running the following command and checking the response:

 ```bash
 dig @10.1.144.1 google.com